 I'd like to know your thoughts on this album guys.
 Please, write away, the floor is yours...

 Hard to believe it's only a month until Christmas.
-I bought some U.S. Christmas ale and some Ballast Point porter yesterday and I'm quite looking foward to trying the Ballast Point Mocha Marlin Winter Release.
+I bought some U.S. Christmas ale and some Ballast Point porter yesterday and I'm quite looking forward to trying the Ballast Point Mocha Marlin Winter Release.
 A glass of that and some Tommy Flanagan on vintage vinyl in the cold, dark Autumn evening should be a real treat.

 I wish you a nice rest of the weekend folks.
 Cheers...!